Reidemeister numbers for arithmetic Borel subgroups in type A: The theorem of Levchuk

 \subsection{Flip automorphism}

 Next in our list is the `flip' automorphism, to be denoted by $\tau \in \Aut(\mbU_n(R))$.
-The reader familiar with Chevalley--Demazure groups might know $\tau$ as the restriction to $\mbU_n(R)$ of the automorphism of $\SL_n(R)$ induced by the unique graph automorphism of the Dynkin diagram of type $\mathtt{A}_{n-1}$; cf. \cite[65]{LevchukOriginal} and \cite[91]{Steinberg}.
+(This was termed `mirror' automorphism by Pavlov \cite{PavlovSylow}.)
+The reader familiar with Chevalley--Demazure groups might know $\tau$ as the restriction to $\mbU_n(R)$ of the automorphism of $\SL_n(R)$ induced by the unique graph automorphism of the Dynkin diagram of type $\mathtt{A}_{n-1}$; cf. \cite[206]{GibbsAut}, \cite[65]{LevchukOriginal}, and \cite[91]{Steinberg}.
 In our case, $\tau$ is most conveniently described by the rule

 on the generators of $\mbU_n(R)$.
 Pictorially, $\tau$ is obtained by flipping the entries of the matrices in $\mbU_n(R)$ along the anti-diagonal and adjusting the signs of the matrix entries in accordance with the commutator relations~\bref{rel:commutators}.
-For instance, for $n=3$ and $n=4$ the flip is define, respectively, by
+For instance, for $n=3$, the flip is defined by